 What Computer Should I buy?

-DO NOT Purchase a Chromebook if wish to use Microsoft office or if your course has specific software you will need to use from home.
+DO NOT Purchase a Chromebook if wish to obtain the full Microsoft Office experience by downloading the applications or if your course has specific software you will need to use from home.

 Currently no courses or departments in the University operate off Chromebooks

-You can download and install Microsoft office to them and they tend to offer high performance and have a good lifespan. these tend to be more expensive than other brands.
+You can download and install Microsoft Office to them and they tend to offer high performance and have a good lifespan, however these tend to be more expensive than other brands.

 Arts and Technology lecturers and courses use mostly Mac environments